ReinoutStevens/damp.qwalkeko/README.md

 # damp.scrapperplugin

-The ScrapperPlugin extends [Ekeko](https://github.com/cderoove/damp.ekeko), allowing people to reason over Java projects stored in a Version Control System.
+The ScrapperPlugin extends [Ekeko](https://github.com/cderoove/damp.ekeko), allowing developers and researchers to import and query projects stored in a VCS.
-The project is still in development, so prepare for a bumpy road if you do decide to try it out.
+First of all, this is a research artifact, and is subject to breaking changes, bugs, incorrectness etc.